Destination weddings are dreamy.

 First things first:

-Accept it.
 Some people just aren’t going to be able to make it.

 It’s a tough pill to swallow, but it’s part of the reality.